BColl91/SpartaG_Github_Notes/.ssh_and_cloud/nginx_reverse_proxy.md

 You will need to use the `sed` command

 Please write up the steps of how to implement the reverse proxy in the same file as you research

+##  How to Automate the implementation of a reverse proxy